xt-sys/exectos/sdk/firmware/README.md

 load the operating system, and provide various system services during the boot process.
 The ovmf_code file is responsible for establishing a UEFI environment within the virtual machine, enabling it to boot and operate effectively.

+The ovmf_pure files contains the minimum version of the CPU specific UEFI firmware code, suitable for use with Bochs.

 The ovmf_vars files, store UEFI variables, which are used to store and retrieve system configuration information, such as boot options, device settings, and system preferences.
 The ovmf_vars file contains the persistent variables specific to a virtual machine, allowing it to maintain its configuration across multiple boot sessions.

+## Video BIOS (LGPL'd VGABios)
+The vgabios.bin file contains the Video Bios for Bochs and QEMU.
+This VGA Bios is very specific to the emulated VGA card.
+It is NOT meant to drive a physical vga card.
+It also implements support for VBE version 2.0.